opencast/lms-integrations/comparison.md

 [See details in the Opencast documentation](https://docs.opencast.org/r/16.x/admin/#configuration/studio/) [See a demo installation of Opencast Studio](https://studio.opencast.org/)

+#### <a name="user-content-acl-over-studio"></a>ACL Over Studio

+The LMS is able pass user ACLs via the link to Opencast Studio using the query string.

 ### <a name="user-content-tobira"></a>Tobira integration

 From the LMS, it is possible to publish a video in Tobira.